bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 These files contain relative abundances for each of these different functional classifications.
 You can look at the format of these using “less”:

--   To statistically test and visualize these resutls using STAMP we need to convert these files into a format readable by STAMP just like we did with the Metaphlan output.
+-   To statistically test and visualize these results using STAMP we need to convert these files into a format readable by STAMP just like we did with the Metaphlan output.
 We use the "humann\_to\_stamp.pl" PERL script for this step

 ```
-humann_to_stamp.pl output/04b-hit-keg-mpt-cop-nul-nve-nve.txt > pathways.spf
+/usr/local/microbiome_helper-master/humann_to_stamp.pl output/04b-hit-keg-mpt-cop-nul-nve-nve.txt > pathways.spf

-humann_to_stamp.pl output/04b-hit-keg-mpm-cop-nul-nve-nve.txt > modules.spf
+/usr/local/microbiome_helper-master/humann_to_stamp.pl output/04b-hit-keg-mpm-cop-nul-nve-nve.txt > modules.spf

-humann_to_stamp.pl output/01b-hit-keg-cat.txt > kos.spf
+/usr/local/microbiome_helper-master/humann_to_stamp.pl output/01b-hit-keg-cat.txt > kos.spf
 ```

 -   Since the sample names in the \*.spf files and in the metadata file do not match (the \*.spf files have the text ".subsample" appendedto the sample name), it mght results in errors when you load them in STAMP.
 So we have to fix the \*.spf by removing the ".subsample" from them.